Molnupiravir: Mechanism of action

 Molnupiravir inhibits viral reproduction by promoting widespread mutations in the replication of viral RNA by RNA-directed RNA polymerase.
 It is metabolized into a ribonucleoside analog that resembles cytidine, β-D-N^{4}-hydroxycytidine 5′-triphosphate (also called EIDD-1931 5′-triphosphate or NHC-TP).
 During replication, the virus's enzyme incorporates NHC-TP into newly made RNA instead of using real cytidine.

 Molnupiravir is turned into NHC-TP, the active form.

 Molnupiravir can swap between two forms (tautomers), one of which mimics cytidine (C) and the other uridine (U).
 NHC-TP is not recognized as an error by the virus's proofreading exonuclease enzymes, which can replace mutated nucleotides with corrected versions.
 When the viral RNA polymerase attempts to copy RNA containing molnupiravir, it sometimes interprets it as C and sometimes as U. This causes more mutations in all downstream copies than the virus can survive, an effect called viral error catastrophe or lethal mutagenesis.

-Molnupairvir N-hydroxylamine mimicks C and pairs with G.
+Molnupiravir N-hydroxylamine mimics C and pairs with G.

-Molnupairvir oxime mimicks U and pairs with A.
+Molnupiravir oxime mimics U and pairs with A.

 The wiggly lines stand for the connection to the pentose sugar and point in the direction of the minor groove.